Assembly: mscorlib (in mscorlib.dll)

 If the current Type represents a generic type, the type arguments in the string returned by are qualified by their assembly, version, and so on, even though the string representation of the generic type itself is not qualified by assembly.
 Thus, concatenating t.FullName + ", " + t.Assembly.FullName produces a result that is equivalent to t.AssemblyQualifiedName, as is the case with types that are not generic.

-If the current Type represents a type parameter of a generic type, or an array type, pointer type, or byref type based on a type parameter, this property returns a null reference (Nothing in Visual Basic).
+If the current Type represents a type parameter of a generic type, or an array type, pointer type, or byref type based on a type parameter, this property returns null.

-If the current type contains generic type parameters that have not been replaced by specific types (that is, the ContainsGenericParameters property returns true), but the type is not a generic type definition (that is, the IsGenericTypeDefinition property returns false), this property returns a null reference (Nothing in Visual Basic).
+If the current type contains generic type parameters that have not been replaced by specific types (that is, the ContainsGenericParameters property returns true), but the type is not a generic type definition (that is, the IsGenericTypeDefinition property returns false), this property returns null.
 For example, consider the classes Base and Derived in the following code.

-If you use the BaseType property to obtain the base type of Derived, the property of the resulting Type object returns a null reference (Nothing in Visual Basic).
+If you use the BaseType property to obtain the base type of Derived, the property of the resulting Type object returns null.
 To get a non-null , you can use the GetGenericTypeDefinition method to get the generic type definition.

 This property is read-only.